Conformal Prediction Under Feedback Covariate Shift for Biomolecular Design: Experiments with protein design

-One consequence of this distinction is that for FCS, the weight on $X_i$ depends on the candidate label under consideration, $y$, while for SCS, the weight on $X_i$ is fixed for all candidate labels.
-Observe, however, that the SCS and FCS weights depend on data sets, $Z_{1:n}$ and $Z_{-i} \cup \{(X_\textup{test}, y)\}$, respectively, that differ only in a single data point: the former contains $Z_i$, while the latter contains $(X_\textup{test}, y)$.
-Therefore, the difference between the SCS and FCS weights---and the resulting confidence sets---is a direct consequence of how sensitive the mapping from data set to test input distribution, $D \rightarrow \tilde{p}_{X; D}$ (given by \eqref{eq:protein-test-dist} in this setting), is to changes of a single data point in $D$.
+Note, however, that the SCS and FCS weights depend on data sets, $Z_{1:n}$ and $Z_{-i} \cup \{(X_\textup{test}, y)\}$, respectively, that differ only in a single data point: the former contains $Z_i$, while the latter contains $(X_\textup{test}, y)$.
+Therefore, the difference between the weights---and the resulting confidence sets---is a direct consequence of how sensitive the mapping from data set to test input distribution, $D \rightarrow \tilde{p}_{X; D}$ (given by \eqref{eq:protein-test-dist} in this setting), is to changes of a single data point in $D$.
 Roughly speaking, the less sensitive this mapping, the more similar the FCS and SCS confidence sets will be.
-For example, using more training data (e.g., $n = 384$ compared to $n = 96$ for a fixed $\lambda$) or a lower inverse temperature (e.g., $\lambda = 2$ compared to $\lambda = 6$ for a fixed $n$) results in more similar SCS and FCS confidence sets (Figs.~\ref{fig:blue-marginal}d,~\ifpnas S5\else \ref{fig:weights-comparison-lambda}\fi).
-Similarly, using regression models with less complex features or stronger regularization also results in SCS and FCS confidence sets that are more similar (\ifpnas Figs. S3, S4, S6\else Figs. \ref{fig:higher-orders}, \ref{fig:regs}, \ref{fig:weights-comparison-reg}\fi).
+For example, using more training data (e.g., $n = 384$ compared to $n = 96$ for a fixed $\lambda$) or a lower inverse temperature (e.g., $\lambda = 2$ compared to $\lambda = 6$ for a fixed $n$) results in more similar SCS and FCS confidence sets (Figs.~\ref{fig:blue-marginal}d, \ifpnas S2d, S5\else \ref{fig:red-marginal},~\ref{fig:weights-comparison-lambda}\fi).
+Similarly, using regression models with fewer features or stronger regularization also results in more similar confidence sets (\ifpnas Figs. S3, S4, S6\else Figs.~\ref{fig:higher-orders},~\ref{fig:regs},~\ref{fig:weights-comparison-reg}\fi).

-One can therefore think of, and even use, SCS confidence sets as a computationally cheaper approximation to FCS confidence sets, where the approximation is better for mappings ${D \rightarrow \tilde{p}_{X; D}}$ that are less sensitive to changes in $D$.
+One can therefore think of and use SCS confidence sets as a computationally cheaper approximation to FCS confidence sets, where the approximation is better for mappings ${D \rightarrow \tilde{p}_{X; D}}$ that are less sensitive to changes in $D$.
 Conversely, the extent to which SCS confidence sets are similar to FCS confidence sets will generally reflect this sensitivity.
-In our protein design experiments, SCS confidence sets tend to be more conservative than their FCS counterparts, where the extent of overcoverage generally increases with less training data, higher inverse temperature (Figs. \ref{fig:blue-marginal}d, \ifpnas S5\else \ref{fig:weights-comparison-lambda}\fi), more complex features, and weaker regularization (\ifpnas Figs. S3, S4, S6\else Figs. \ref{fig:higher-orders}, \ref{fig:regs}, \ref{fig:weights-comparison-reg}\fi).
+In our protein design experiments, SCS confidence sets tend to be more conservative than their FCS counterparts, where the extent of overcoverage generally increases with less training data, higher inverse temperature (Figs. \ref{fig:blue-marginal}d, \ifpnas S2d\else \ref{fig:red-marginal}\fi), more complex features, and weaker regularization (\ifpnas Figs. S3, S4\else Figs.~\ref{fig:higher-orders},~\ref{fig:regs}\fi).

 \paragraph{Using uncertainty quantification to set design procedure hyperparameters.}